 For working professionals, this unprecedented disruption and uncertainty required adjustment, but also presented an opportunity to gain clarity around their personal and professional goals.
 And for many, the pandemic presented an opportunity to change course in their careers.

-If you have been reassessing your own priorities over the last two years, you're not alone.
+If you have been reassessing your own priorities over the last few years, you're not alone.
 According to a recent Washington Post-Schar School poll, nearly 1 in 5 U.S. workers are considering a professional shift, regardless of income level, industry, or occupation.

 While the full impact of this "Great Reassessment" remains to be seen, the pandemic has certainly opened the door to job or career pivots, profoundly affecting how we think about our work.
 Whether you're thinking about changing directions, expanding your network, or getting serious about your education, here are three steps to consider as part of your current (or next) career.